-Signs of menopause - we have listed 34 symptoms to keep an eye on!
+The signs of menopause - here are the 34 symptoms to keep an eye on!

-Menopause is a phase all women will go through in life, but still a topic we know surprisingly little about.
-In the years leading up to menopause, things are starting to change in our bodies, but it often takes a while before we understand this could be signs of menopause.
+Menopause is a phase all menstruators will go through in life, but still, a topic many know surprisingly little about.
+In the years leading up to menopause, things are starting to change in women's bodies, but it often takes a while before one understands these could be signs of menopause.

-Hot flushes is the most talked-about sign of menopause, but it might not be what you experience
+Hot flashes are the most talked-about sign of menopause, but it might not be what you experience.

 Menopause is tricky, even though some symptoms seem to be more common, that doesn’t mean what you are experiencing is not normal.
 Because what’s so unique about menopause is actually you.
 Every woman will experience the transition into menopause differently, and that is also what makes it complicated.